 People oftentimes want an engaging shopping experience and in brick and mortar stores, they tend to get this, unlike with online businesses.
 Clients can put a face to the name of your business in two cases.
 One is when they can touch and feel your products and the other is when they can interact with people in the store.

-Here are reasons why people tend to prefer shopping at brick and mortar businesses compared to online businesses:
+Here are reasons why people tend to prefer shopping at brick and mortar businesses compared to businesses that sell online:

 - Time for physical interaction